 Some seeds can take more than two weeks to germinate.
 (If you’re impatient, plant seeds in the cabbage family—like kale, mustard greens, and napa cabbage.)
 Once you have seedlings, they’ll need as much light as you can give them.
 Keep them in that sunny window and gradually introduce them to direct sunlight outside as they grow.

-Some seeds are better off planted directly in the spot where they’ll live until harvest—called “direct seeding”—like carrots, beets, radishes and beans.
+Note that some seeds are better off planted directly in the spot where they’ll live until harvest—called “direct seeding”—like carrots, beets, radishes and beans.

 One plus about growing in window boxes, pots and planters: fewer weeds to deal with.
 In these small spaces, it’s manageable to pull weeds as they pop up.